Pot Limit Omaha Poker Basics

 At Adda52, we offer Pot Limit Omaha (PLO) which is the most popular Omaha Poker variant.
 A game of Omaha poker kicks off as soon as the dealer deals four cards face down to each player.
 These are termed as pocket or hole cards.

-The first betting round is called the 'Pre Flop' that begins with the player sitting to the left of the dealer & proceeds clockwise around the table.
-The pre flop round is followed by flop, turn and river.
+The first betting round is 'Pre Flop' which is followed by 'Flop', 'Turn' and 'River'.
 The betting rounds in Omaha poker are explained below:-

 After all the players receive their hole cards, the pre flop betting round starts.
 After seeing their hole cards, each player has the option to play their hand by calling, folding or raising.